homieiot/convention

 • A device can restore its previous state from some local storage.
 This is the recommended way.

 • A device may try to restore its state using MQTT.
-This can be done by subcribing to the respective channels.
+This can be done by subscribing to the respective channels.
 The controller could set all properties of a device once it becomes ready.
 An alternative way is to recover the state from other MQTT channels that are external to the Homie specification.

 Device reconfiguration